A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing: Discussion

-Where under their control, data analysts should design experiments and studies so that conclusive inferences can be drawn from the data collected, including BFF inferences.
-Future research needs to investigate how experiments need to be designed to enable conclusive inference with BFFs.
+Where under their control, data analysts should design experiments and studies so that conclusive inferences can be drawn from the data collected, including SC inferences.
+Future research needs to investigate how experiments need to be designed to enable conclusive inference with SCs.
 For example, one may design an experiment so that the expected width of a support interval is sufficiently narrow, or so that the expected evidence level for the MEE is sufficiently large.
-Finally, calculating BFFs can be challenging, as our logistic regression example showed.
-For example, if a BFF is computed via the Savage-Dickey density ratio from a posterior distribution computed by MCMC, the BFF may be imprecise at the tails of the posterior, even with millions of samples.
-Future work may focus on developing more efficient techniques for computing BFFs in such settings.
+Finally, calculating SCs can be challenging, as our logistic regression example showed.
+For example, if a SC is computed via the Savage-Dickey density ratio from a posterior distribution computed by MCMC, the SC may be imprecise at the tails of the posterior, even with millions of samples.
+Future work may focus on developing more efficient techniques for computing SCs in such settings.

 Bayesian, likelihoodist, or predictive reasoning may all motivate the Bayes factor as a natural tool for quantifying the relative evidence or support of competing hypotheses.
 Nevertheless, neither the Bayes factor nor any other measure of statistical evidence is infallible or suitable for all purposes.
-For example, Bayes factors by construction do not take into account the prior probabilities of their contrasted hypotheses, so they may indicate strong support for a hypothesis even though this hypothesis would still remain unlikely when combined with its prior probability \citep{Lavine1999, Good2001}.
+In fact, there is empirical evidence that researchers sometimes misuse or misinterpret Bayes factors.
+For example, Bayes factors are sometimes erronously interpreted as absolute rather than relative evidence, or as posterior odds rather than updating factors \citep{Wong2022, Tendeiro2024}.
+Bayes factors by construction do not take into account the prior probabilities of their contrasted hypotheses, so they may indicate strong support for a hypothesis even though this hypothesis would still remain unlikely when combined with its prior probability \citep{Lavine1999, Good2001}.
 Any type of statistical inference can lead to distorted scientific inferences if used in a bright-line fashion without consideration of contextual factors \citep{Goodman2016, Greenland2023}.
-We believe that BFFs are useful in this regard because they shift the focus from finding evidence against a single null hypothesis to making gradual and quantitative inferences.
+We believe that SCs are useful in this regard because they shift the focus from finding evidence against a single null hypothesis to making gradual and quantitative inferences.